 You can read more about the tasks traditionally required of an Executor by downloading our free checklist for Executors.

-There's no requirement that you apply for Probate using a lawyer in Queensland, and there are online resources that can guide you through the process.
+There's no requirement that you apply for Probate using a solicitor in Queensland, and there are online resources that can guide you through the process.

-That said, most people choose to use a lawyer because it's a technical legal process that can be complicated and can result in personal liability for the Executor if it's not done correctly.
+That said, most people choose to use a lawyer because doing the whole process solo can be complicated.
+As a technical legal process that can be complicated and can result in personal liability for the Executor if it's not done correctly.
 Because of this, it's generally recommended to engage a lawyer for advice.

 As part of preparing and lodging a Probate application, you'll be required to swear or affirm an affidavit and may need certified copies of documents.
 Most lawyers include these services as part of their offering, which can help simplify the process of applying for Probate.

 When someone dies without a Will (known as 'dying intestate'), the deceased's next of kin needs to make an application for Letters of Administration (instead of Probate) through the Supreme Court in order to access and deal with the estate's assets.